He is also dying from cancer.

 At last, young Sanath has reached a hospital that is equipped to save his life.
 But his father never imagined how much it would cost.

-“They told me he needs urgent chemotherapy and that it might be at least ₹20,00,000.
+“They told me he needs urgent chemotherapy and that will be at least ₹20,00,000.
 I didn’t know what to say.
 I’m just a farmer, I’ll never be able to come up with that much.
 Even if I sold my farm and home 10 times over, it would not be enough.
 And if I sell my farm and home at all, my wife and daughter would be on the streets and I wouldn't be able to feed them.
 One week of getting proper medical care has already made him look more alive.
 He has started smiling again.
 I don’t know how to tell my son I can’t afford to save his life.” – Surender, father

 Sanath is a student.
 He is a brother.
 He is a son.
 He is 17, he is a best friend, he is an aspiring engineer.
 But most of all, Sanath is loved.
 He is loved by his family, he is loved by his friends.
 Don’t let cancer take Sanath away from everyone who loves him.
 It would leave a hole in their lives that could never be filled again.